 How to get a Mishcon training contract

-Vacation scheme deadline (2017): 15 January 2017
+Vacation scheme deadline (2018): 15 January 2018 (opens 1 October)

-Since 2015 Mishcon de Reya has begun recruiting its trainees exclusively through its vacation scheme.
+Since 2015 Mishcon de Reya has recruited its trainees exclusively through its vacation scheme.
 “People are all particularly good at interviews nowadays,” training principal Jonathan Berman says, telling us the new system gives recruiters a broader view of how candidates behave and react in certain situations.
 The firm will continue taking on between 12 and 15 new trainees each year.

 Those after a place submit an online application form.
 “The form is very particular to Mishcon, so copying and pasting answers won't cut it,” recruiters warn.
 One section involves a cover letter with a strict word limit, so you'll need to demonstrate succinct communication skills to make the cut.

-The firm typically receives around 1,000 applicants and invites a few hundred of those to participate in a video interview.
+The firm typically receives around 1,200 applicants and invites a few hundred of those to participate in a video interview.
 Successful interviewees – usually around 80 – then progress to an assessment day that includes a commercial awareness exercise, plus a face-to-face interview with a partner and an associate.
 From here, the firm allocates vac scheme places.

-In 2016/17 Mishcon is running one spring vac scheme at Easter and two summer schemes – the deadline for both is 15 January.
+In 2017/18 Mishcon is running one spring vac scheme at Easter and two summer schemes – the deadline for both is 15 January.
 There are also up to 15 places available on the Easter vac scheme and up to 30 across the two summer schemes.
 The spring and summer schemes last two weeks, and students participate in group learning sessions and individual tasks alike.
 Current trainees reported attending client meetings, conducting research into topics such as environmental issues and corporate affairs, and drafting case studies during their time as vac schemers.
 Attendees typically sit in two departments during their visit.

 The firm devotes half a day of the vac scheme to a training contract assessment, which takes the form of a group task.
-In the past, candidates have prepared and delivered presentations to partners on topics like the Legal Services Act and alternative business structures.
-(Mishcon converted to ABS status in spring 2015.)

 After the vac scheme, the firm whittles down a shortlist for the final interview, which takes place with two partners.
 Current trainees recalled this as fairly informal, telling us topics covered range from candidates' past experiences to current affairs.